yordanoswuletaw/amharic-ngram-autocomplete/README.md

 # Amharic N-Gram Language Model for Auto-Complete

-This project implements an N-Gram language model for the Amharic language, designed to provide auto-complete functionality.
-The model uses a simple N-Gram propabilistic model to predict and suggest the most probable next words based on input sequences.
+This project implements an N-Gram language model for the Amharic language using only Python and NumPy, designed to provide auto-completion functionality.
+The model employs a simple N-Gram probabilistic approach to predict and suggest the most probable next words based on input sequences.

 ## Features